parsiya/parsiya.net/content/page/CheatSheet.markdown

 - cheatsheet
 ---

-Often I need to do something that I have done many times in the past but I have forgotten how to do it.
+Often, I need to do something that I have done many times in the past but I have forgotten how to do it.
 This is a page to complement [my clone at parsiya.io](http://parsiya.io) and give me a simple repository of how-tos I can access online.